webix-hub/docs/data/kanban/loading_data.md

 }
 ~~~

-Each data item possesses unique **id** property and set of other properties:
+Each data item possesses a unique **id** property and a set of other properties:

-- status - {string} item status, defines the list in which an item will be shown
+- status - {string} the item's status, defines the list in which an item will be shown (obligatory)
-- text - {string} item/task title
+- text - {string} the item's (task's) title
-- tags - {string} comma separated list of tags
+- tags - {string} a comma-separated list of tags
-- $index - {numeric} the task position in the list that the item relates to
+- $index - {numeric} the task's position in the list that the item relates to

 Kanban Board supports all [data formats](desktop/data_types.md) of the Webix library.